TEACPS/TEACPS/IrRemote-Receiver/README.md

 ```

 ### Using the receiver
 In our `loop` function we only listen for newly arrived IR codes.
-Whenever the `IrReceiver.decode()` returns `true` a new code has arrived ant the `if` clause on line 95 will be entered.
+Whenever the `IrReceiver.decode()` returns `true` a new code has arrived and the `if` clause on line 95 will be entered.

 Now there are 2 possible cases:
 * We received a code the library doesn't recognize (line 100).
 Then the raw IR codes will be printed to the serial monitor by calling the  `IrReceiver.printIRResultRawFormatted(&Serial, true);` function on line 103.